Loading...

 What is endometriosis?

-Endometriosis is classified as a chronic inflammatory condition in which the endometrial lining extends beyond the uterus, causing painful menstrual periods and symptoms that negatively impact daily life.
-The latest science demonstrates that endometriosis is a hormone-dependent disease that affects up to 15% of women of child-bearing age, causing 30-50% of those women to experience infertility.
+Endometriosis is classified as a chronic inflammatory condition in which the endometrial lining extends beyond the uterus.
+It causes painful menstrual periods and symptoms that negatively impact daily life.
+The latest science demonstrates that endometriosis is a hormone-dependent disease.
+It affects up to 15% of women of child-bearing age, causing 30-50% of those women to experience infertility.

 Women with endometriosis may seek out help only after years of suffering.
 The list of symptoms can be extremely variable, although the most common one is painful periods.